singh-man/books/crackingTheCoding/17_hard.md

 Selection Rank is a well-known algorithm in computer science to find the ith smallest (or largest) element in an array in linear time.

-If the elements are unique, you can find the ith smallest element in expected 0(n) time.
+If the elements are unique, you can find the ith smallest element in expected O(n) time.
 The basic algo­ rithm operates like this:

 1. Pick a random element in the array and use it as a "pivot:' Partition elements around the pivot, keeping track of the number of elements on the left side of the partition.